Our entertainment and leisure assets are focused on theme parks and hotels.

 Hotels

-Consists of over 70 budget hotels, mostly let to Travelodge.
-These assets and are let with a WAULT of 25 years, mainly on five yearly CPI/ RPI linked reviews.
+Consists of c.90 budget hotels, including 63 let to Travelodge and 26 let to Premier Inn.
+These assets are let with a WAULT of 24 years, mainly on five yearly CPI/RPI linked reviews.
 They are located nationwide but focused on roadside locations.

 Venues & Other